Ronald M. George: Los Angeles Municipal Court

-Governor Ronald Reagan appointed George as a Judge of the Los Angeles Municipal Court on April 20, 1972.
+California Governor Ronald Reagan appointed George as a Judge of the Los Angeles Municipal Court on April 20, 1972.
 George was elected to a full six-year term on November 2, 1976.

 Los Angeles County Superior Court

 Governor Jerry Brown appointed him to the Los Angeles County Superior Court on December 23, 1977; George was elected to a full six-year term on November 7, 1978, and re-elected on November 6, 1984.

 As a Superior Court judge, George presided over the trial of Hillside Strangler Angelo Buono in 1981–83.
 In that trial, George made the extremely unusual decision to deny the District Attorney's motion to dismiss all 10 counts of murder.
 The prosecutors felt their evidence against Buono was so weak that it did not justify even an attempt to win at trial, and trial judges rarely second-guess such decisions.

 George reassigned the case to the California Attorney General's office, and that office successfully convicted Buono on nine of the 10 counts.
 Thus, it was recognized that the judge, through his action to deny the earlier motion to dismiss, had ultimately prevented a serial killer from going free.
 Oddly, Los Angeles County District Attorney John Van de Kamp had been elected California Attorney General during the lengthy trial, so he led both the office trying to dismiss the charges and the office that successfully won conviction.

-George also presided over the trial of Marvin Gay Sr. for the slaying of Gay's son, the singer Marvin Gaye.